FYP-hyz-mjj-2024/posture-face-compare/README.md

 > the storage backend is already deployed in the remote Ubuntu server in [DigitalOcean](https://cloud.digitalocean.com/).
 >
 > This README is a manual to deploy the storage backend on an Ubuntu Server droplet in DigitalOcean.
+>
+> The [frontend](https://github.com/FYP-hyz-mjj-2024/posture-video-stream) is run locally.
+It does not run on this server.

 ## Personnel